 We’ve collected some useful information to help you prepare contracts for wedding photography.

 We’re photographers and not lawyers.
 Information in this article is not legal advice and should be considered for educational purposes only.

-A photography contract serves both to protect the photographer’s business and ensure the couples receive what they paid for.
+A photography contract serves both to protect the photographer’s business and the couple’s expectations.

-Here’s what photographers need to consider before finalising the wedding photography contract.
+Here’s what photographers need to consider before finalising a wedding photography contract.